 The most common, the 7 1/4-inch model, will go through surfaced 2-by framing lumber at any angle between 45 and 90 degrees.
 Look for a model rated at between 8 and 12 amps.

-To cut straight with a power circular saw, either use the ripping fence that comes with the saw, as shown in the illustration at top right, or fasten a straightedge to the surface you’re cutting, as shown in the illustration at right.
+To cut straight with a power circular saw, either use the ripping fence that comes with the saw or fasten a straightedge to the surface you’re cutting, as shown in the illustrations below.

 For the latter approach, measure from the saw’s base plate to the blade, and secure the guide that distance from your cutting line.

 The saber saw’s high-speed motor drives one of many types of blades in an up-and-down (reciprocating) motion; the blade on an orbital model goes forward and up and then back on the downstroke for faster cuts.

 The tool excels at cutting curves, circles, and cutouts in a variety of materials, but you can also use it for straight cutting or beveling.
 Consider a variable-speed model for greater control on tight curves and different materials.

 Choose the right blade for the job.
 Blades with 4 to 7 teeth per inch (tpi) are designed for rough, rapid cuts in wood.
 Fine finish work, tight curves, and scrollwork require blades in the 10 to 20 tpi range.

 For thick metals, use 14 to 18 tpi blades; thin metals demand even finer teeth (24 to 32 tpi).
 Specialty blades also are available to cut other materials.